 Climate Analysis for Risk Information & Services in South Asia (CARISSA)

-- Activity 2: Development of regional forum on climate change: Establishing a regular and sustainable regional forum in South Asia for knowledge exchange and cooperation on climate change and the use of future climate projections.
+- Workstream 2 - Development of regional forum on climate change: Establishing the "South Asia Climate Forum" for knowledge exchange and cooperation on climate change science and services.

 Regional engagement and knowledge sharing